attilammagyar/js80p/README.md

 This is an additional volume control for the first oscillator that is applied after its signal is sent into the second oscillator as a modulator.
-The main purpose of this knob is to be able to control the oscillator's volume without affecting the modulation when the [MODE](#usage-synth-main-mode) knob is in the Mix&Mod position.
+The main purpose of this knob is to be able to control the oscillator's volume without affecting the modulation when the [operating mode](#usage-synth-main-mode) knob is in the _Mix&Mod_ position.
 Turn it down to 0% for making the first oscillator contribute to the final sound only via modulation.

 ##### Phase Modulation (PM)

-Turn it up to have the first oscillator modulate the phase of the second oscillator when the [MODE](#usage-synth-main-mode) knob is in the Mix&Mod position.
+Turn it up to have the first oscillator modulate the phase of the second oscillator when the [operating mode](#usage-synth-main-mode) knob is in the _Mix&Mod_ position.

 ##### Frequency Modulation (FM)

-Turn it up to have the first oscillator modulate the frequency of the second oscillator when the [MODE](#usage-synth-main-mode) knob is in the Mix&Mod position.
+Turn it up to have the first oscillator modulate the frequency of the second oscillator when the [operating mode](#usage-synth-main-mode) knob is in the _Mix&Mod_ position.

 ##### Amplitude Modulation (AM)

-Turn it up to have the first oscillator modulate the amplitude of the second oscillator when the [MODE](#usage-synth-main-mode) knob is in the Mix&Mod position.
+Turn it up to have the first oscillator modulate the amplitude of the second oscillator when the [operating mode](#usage-synth-main-mode) knob is in the _Mix&Mod_ position.

 <a href="#toc">Table of Contents</a>